day0market/pyalgotrader/docs/gateway.md

 &nbsp;

-### Configuration and connection
+###  configuration and connection

-turn oncmdwindow，Use the command“Python run.py"To enterVN TraderUser interface。Click on the top left of the menu bar"system"->"connectionCTP”Button configuration window will pop account，Enter the account number、Passwords and other information that is relevant connection interface。
+ turn on cmd window ， use the command “Python run.py" to enter VN Trader user interface .  click on the top left of the menu bar " system "->" connection CTP” button configuration window will pop account ， enter the account number ,  passwords and other information that is relevant connection interface .

-Process connection interface is first initialized account information，Then callconnet()Function to connect the port and market trading port。
+ process connection interface is first initialized account information ， then call connet() function to connect the port and market trading port .
-- Trading port：Query user information（As account funds、Positions、Commissioned record、Transaction Record）、Queries can be traded contract information、Hanging cancellation operation；
+-  trading port ： query user information （ as account funds ,  positions ,  commissioned record ,  transaction record ）,  queries can be traded contract information ,  hanging cancellation operation ；
-- Quotes port：Subscribe to receive stock market information push、Receiving a user-related information（Such as account money to upgrade、Position Update、Push commission、Push deal）Update callback push。
+-  quotes port ： subscribe to receive stock market information push ,  receiving a user-related information （ such as account money to upgrade ,  position update ,  push commission ,  push deal ） update callback push .

 &nbsp;

-### modifyjsonProfiles
+###  modify json profiles

-Related stored in interface configurationjsonFile，In FigureCUnder disk user directory.vntraderFolder。
+ related stored in interface configuration json file ， in figure C under disk user directory .vntrader folder .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/gateway/.vntrader.png)

-So you want to modify the interface configuration file，I.e., the user interface may be a graphicalVN TraderIn the modification，Can also directly in.vntradermodifyjsonfile。
-In addition tojsonProfile separate fromvnpyBenefit is：Avoid each upgrade must be reconfiguredjsonfile。
+ so you want to modify the interface configuration file ， i.e., the user interface may be a graphical VN Trader in the modification ， can also directly in .vntrader modify json file . in addition to json profile separate from vnpy benefit is ： avoid each upgrade must be reconfigured json file .

 &nbsp;

-### View tradable contracts
+###  view tradable contracts

-Interface login first，Then click on the menu bar"help"->"Query contract”Button blank“Query contract”window。Click on“Inquire”Button will display the query results，Figure。
+ interface login first ， then click on the menu bar " help "->" query contract ” button blank “ query contract ” window .  click on “ inquire ” button will display the query results ， figure .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/gateway/query_contract.png)